Algorithms for stochastic optimization with functional or expectation constraints: Introduction

 \section{Introduction}

-In this paper, we study two related stochastic programming (SP) problems with expectation constraints.
-The first one is a classical SP problem with the expectation constraint over the decision variables, formally defined as
+In this paper, we study two related stochastic programming (SP) problems with function or expectation constraints.
+The first one is a classical SP problem with the { function constraint} over the decision variables, formally defined as